TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 - `Text` is a *bare* string that contains the event data.

-Much like how global events disallow quotation marks in their text, spaces are not allowed in local events since values in section data are space-separated.
-However, there are likely charts with spaces in local events out there somewhere that necessitate the ability to parse these events properly, or at least reject the chart when it occurs.
+Much like how global events disallow quotation marks in their text, spaces are normally not allowed in local events since values in section data are space-separated.
+It is also recommended to ignore these semantics and to treat all text following the type code as a single parameter.

 ## Miscellaneous Notes